Honey bees and biocides

 Before treating a feral honey bee nest, you should assess the situation carefully:

-- Have people been stung by honey bees from the nest'
+- Have people been stung by honey bees from the nest?

-- Are people at risk because of its location'
+- Are people at risk because of its location?

-- Do you need to treat the nest with a biocide'
+- Do you need to treat the nest with a biocide?

-- If you treat with a biocide, will you also be able to remove the combs or block the nest entrances' - this is important to protect non-target (foraging) honey bees - see below for more information
+- If you treat with a biocide, will you also be able to remove the combs or block the nest entrances?
+This is important to protect non-target (foraging) honey bees - see below for more information

 If you are a member of the public, you should consider consulting a professional pest controller or beekeeper rather than attempting to deal with a nest yourself.

-Before you conduct any biocidal treatments, it is important that local beekeepers are made aware that you will be applying a biocide to a feral honey bee nest so that they can take any necessary precautions to protect their colonies.
+Before you conduct any biocidal treatments, it's important that local beekeepers are made aware that you will be applying a biocide to a feral honey bee nest so that they can take any necessary precautions to protect their colonies.
 Many local beekeeping associations support a 'spray liaison scheme' that enables local beekeepers to be warned by their own spray liaison officer.
 You can find the local beekeeping association relevant to the area in which you are treating a nest via the various national beekeeping associations listed above.

 Once the treatment is complete, you should take every reasonable action to prevent foraging honey bees from gaining access to the treated nest.
 You can do this by removing the combs or blocking the nest entrances.
 If you decide to remove the treated combs they must be handled as controlled waste and disposed of by a licensed waste contractor as non-hazardous waste.
 Treated combs should not be disposed of into landfill as contaminated combs may still be accessible by foraging bees.